How to track your family and friends' progress during the Great South Run

-The Great South Run is set to return to Portsmouth this week.
+The Great South Run is set to return to Portsmouth this weekend.

 Tens of thousands of runners will descend on the city for the 30th edition of the event on Sunday.